bytecodealliance/wasm-micro-runtime/doc/embed_wamr.md

     argv[0] = buffer_for_wasm;  	// pass the buffer address for WASM space.
     argv[1] = 100;					// the size of buffer
     wasm_runtime_call_wasm(exec_env, func, 2, argv);

+    // it is runtime responsibility to release the memory,
+    // unless the WASM app will free the passed pointer in its code wasm_runtime_module_free(module_inst, buffer);
 }

 ```